sahal-mulki/easy_pass/README.md

 # Easy_pass

 This library I made is for managing hashes and passwords.
-Its very easy to use and implements the SHA-256.
+Its very easy to use and implements the SHA-256 algorithm.
 I also made a blog post about this : https://sahalcode.wordpress.com/2021/02/01/easy_pass-for-easy-storage-of-passwords/

 # Usage